mkbabb/parse-that/docs/tranches/B/B.md

 ### Execution and release

+The root receipt reported at SHA prefix `060995` is modeled only as `P.exec.PB1-order-ack`: an execution-phase acknowledgment of the future execution order and authority.
+It feeds step 7 only after formation admission.
+It does not feed P1 and carries zero formation, candidate, consumption, proof, publication or release credit.

 7. **Private/formal source freeze.** Translate the admitted prototype into the smallest locally correct and reproducible production-source candidate.
 8. **Immutable unpublished candidate.** Produce one `npm pack` tarball from